junyiwo/Zeus/README.md

 For the **client component**,

 All the files are included in the folder "Player", the "player.js" is a webpage player.
-It will play the requested 360 video when double clicked it.
+It will play the requested 360 video after double clicked it.

 # Citation
 To cite our paper, please use this Bibtex code: